stevecassidy/emuR/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/emuR)](https://cran.r-project.org/package=emuR)

-The emuR package provides the next iteration of the EMU Speech Database Management System with database management, data extraction, data preparation and data visualization facilities.
+The emuR package provides the next iteration of the EMU Speech Database Management System (EMU-SDMS) with database management, data extraction, data preparation and data visualization facilities.
 It also contains a server that is intended to host databases in the emuDB format